jenkinsci/soapui-pro-functional-testing-plugin/README.md

-# Jenkins SoapUI Pro Plugin
+# SoapUI Pro Functional Testing Plugin

-This is the Jenkins SoapUI Pro Plugin code repository.
+This is the SoapUI Pro Functional Testing Plugin code repository.

 For help developing Jenkins plugins in general, see the [Jenkins plugin tutorial](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial).